Mikkel Thygesen: International career

 Thygesen made his debut for the Danish under-21 national team in November 2004, when he replaced Sebastian Svärd in the second half of the 2006 European Under-21 Championship qualification match against the Georgia under-21s.
 He scored a goal in the game, which the Denmark under-21s won 4–2.
 In May 2006, he was selected for the Danish squad at the 2006 European Under-21 Championship main tournament.

 On 15 November 2006, he got his debut for the senior Danish national team under national team manager Morten Olsen.
 Thygesen came on as a substitute for Christian Poulsen in the second half of a friendly match against the Czech Republic.
 Five days later, he was called up for the league national team, for the trip to the United States, El Salvador and Honduras in January 2007.

 Coaching career

 After four years at FC Roskilde, it was announced on 8 July 2019 that he had left the club.
 Two weeks later he announced, that he had retired and would continue at FC Helsingør as an assistant manager.
 Thygesen left the position in February 2023.

+On 4 September 2023, he was announced as new manager of FC Roskilde succeeding Jesper Håkansson.
+He guided the club to promotion to the Danish 1st Division, but on 10 October 2024, he resigned as manager of the club.

+On January 6, 2025, Thygesen was presented as the new manager of Danish 2nd Division side Nykøbing FC, where he signed a 2.5-year contract.